Exploring Menorca’s Best Beaches

 Proceed on foot to the western side of the car park where you’ll find a gap in the stone wall.
 Follow the dirt path (which becomes a paved path) all the way to the beach.

-It’s around a 20 min walk, and all downhill, meaning you’ll need to save some energy for the trek back up – especially if you’re travelling with young children.
+It’s around a 20-min walk, and all downhill, meaning you’ll need to save some energy for the trek back up at the end of the day – especially if you’re travelling with young children.

 From Cala Mitjana, you can walk a short leg of the Cami de Cavalls to reach Cala Mitjaneta.
 It’s a petite cove with only enough space to accommodate a handful of people.
 But its size also earns you the notion of tranquillity – without having to hike to one of the more secluded beaches in Menorca.